March 2, 2021

 Manage your time

 To achieve success, you should carefully manage your time.
 Good time-management skills help you prioritize tasks so you are able to complete work and assignments on time.
-You should also plan ahead, set aside the time you need for assignments and projects and stay focused to better use who time.
+You should also plan ahead, set aside the time you need for assignments and projects and stay focused to better use that time.

 - Create a daily, weekly and monthly schedule.